dymmond/esmerald/docs/en/docs/encoders.md

 ### Notes

-Having this level of flexibility is great in any application and Esmerald makes it easy for you but it is also important to understand that this level of control also comes with risks, meaning, when you build an encoder, make sure you test all the cases possible and more importantly, you implement **all the functions** mentioned above or else your application will break.
+Having this level of flexibility is great in any application and Ravyn makes it easy for you but it is also important to understand that this level of control also comes with risks, meaning, when you build an encoder, make sure you test all the cases possible and more importantly, you implement **all the functions** mentioned above or else your application will break.